 The syrupy, sweet and rich flavor of honey makes it one of the tastiest health superfoods in the market.
 Honey is produced by bees after gathering nectar from various flowers, and it has been consumed by humans since around 5,500 years ago.
 Apart from the sweet taste, honey provides health benefits and skin benefits.
 It does not spoil, does not need to be refrigerated, and is less processed and healthier than sugar.
+More so, it’s common to wonder How long does honey last for?
 Honey contains antioxidants and is effective as an anti-inflammatory and anti-bacterial, boosting respiratory, cardiovascular, gastrointestinal, and nervous system health.

 The honey market trends show that the Asia Pacific region is the largest, as well as the fastest growing market for honey, growing at a compound annual growth rate (CAGR) of 5.2 percent until 2020, holding a 41.2 percent share of the honey market.
 China is the largest producer and consumer of honey in the world, consuming around 55-70 percent of its overall production to meet domestic requirements which are driven by a rising consumer preference for a natural alternative to harmful artificial sweeteners.
 At a global level, the significant honey producing regions are China, India, Turkey, Europe, and the U.S., while major importers of honey are the U.S., Japan, and Germany.